Top 10 Web Hosting for 2018

 If you sort the table with regard to a certain parameter, you will see that some providers change their positions:

-- Right away, you can see that SiteGround had the best average rating and the largest number of Shared IPs.
+- Right away, you can see that SiteGround had the largest number of Shared IPs.

 - Other than that, Yahoo managed to host more than 380K domains on 21 Shared IPs and still not to fail.
 One point here for large companies that stick to their image!